 How does a slurry separator work?

-A slurry separator separates the slurry into two parts: a solid phase and a liquid phase.
-Pressure is applied to separate the substrate into two fractions: a homogeneous, pumpable press water and a dry, stackable solid.
-For many agricultural, municipal and industrial businesses, separation is now a central component of modern slurry and fermentation residue management.
+A slurry separator divides the slurry into two components: a solid phase and a liquid phase.
+By applying pressure, the substrate is separated into two fractions: a homogeneous, pumpable press water and a dry, stackable solid.
+For many agricultural, municipal and industrial operations, separation is now a central component of modern slurry and digestate management.
 It reduces storage space requirements, improves application and supports biogas technology by stabilising the fermentation process and increasing gas yield.

-Below, you can find out how a slurry separator works technically, how the process works step by step and how Paulmichl separators prove themselves in practice.
+Below, you will learn how a slurry separator works technically, how the process unfolds step by step, and how Paulmichl separators prove their worth in practice.

 How a slurry separator works, explained simply

-A modern slurry separator works using a mechanical separation process and is pressure-controlled: the slurry is sucked in by a pump and pumped to the separator.
-In the separator, the substrate is conveyed by a screw conveyor built into a sieve basket.
-The screw conveyor separates the substrate into solid and liquid components as it passes through the sieve basket.
-The aim is to achieve a stable, uniform and economical separation effect.
+A modern slurry separator operates using a mechanical separation process and is pressure-controlled: the slurry is drawn in by a pump and pumped to the separator.
+Inside the separator, the substrate is conveyed by a screw conveyor fitted within a screen basket.
+As the screw conveyor moves the substrate through the screen basket, it is separated into solid and liquid components.
+The aim is to achieve a stable, consistent and economical separation process.

 The process consists of several steps:

-- Suction of the slurry: Feeding is usually carried out using a self-priming eccentric screw pump, which transports the substrate directly from the pit or pre-tank into the separator.
+Suction of the slurry: Feeding is usually carried out via a self-priming eccentric screw pump, which conveys the substrate directly from the pit or pre-tank into the separator.
 Foreign objects such as stones are separated beforehand to protect the pumps and screens.
-In addition, the substrate should be sufficiently homogenised beforehand.
+Furthermore, the substrate should be sufficiently homogenised beforehand.

-- Conveying and pre-pressing: In the separator, a rotating screw transports the slurry towards the screen.
-The pressure increases continuously during this process – the basis of separation.
+Conveying and pre-pressing: Inside the separator, a rotating screw conveyor transports the slurry towards the screen.
+During this process, the pressure increases continuously – the basis of the separation.

-- Separation at the screen basket: The liquid medium flows through the stainless steel screen, while the solids are transported further towards the discharge.
+Separation at the screen basket: The liquid medium flows through the stainless steel screen, whilst the solids are conveyed further towards the discharge.
 The screw continuously cleans the screen through friction, ensuring reliable operation.
-Fibrous materials in the screen gap are reliably cut off by the sharp-edged design of the screw and transported out of the screen gap by the pressure of the screw.
+Fibrous material located in the screen gap is reliably cut off by the sharp-edged design of the screw and conveyed out of the screen gap by the pressure of the screw.

-- Regulation of dry matter content: A pressure flap or other counterpressure system allows the desired dry matter content of the solid phase to be adjusted using weights – important for bedding, composting or biogas substrate management.
-The correct selection of the gap width and the geometry of the screen basket and press screw are also decisive factors here.
+Control of dry matter content: The desired dry matter content of the solid phase can be set using weights via a pressure flap or another back-pressure system – important for bedding, composting or biogas substrate management.
+The correct selection of the gap width, as well as the geometry of the screen basket and the press screw, are also decisive factors here.

-- Discharge of solids & removal of press water: The solids fall out of the separator as plugs and can be discharged directly.
-With mobile devices, the solids can be transferred to a conveyor belt or a discharge screw.
-The press water flows out via a free drain or, optionally, via an additional press water pump.
+Discharge of solids & removal of press water: The solids fall out of the separator as a plug and can be discharged directly.
+In mobile units, the solids can be transferred to a conveyor belt or a discharge screw.
+The press water drains via a free outlet or, optionally, via an additional press water pump.

-The result: a stackable solid phase and a very homogeneous, free-flowing liquid phase that is easier to pump and spread more evenly.
+The result: a stackable solid phase and a highly homogeneous, free-flowing liquid phase that is easier to pump and can be distributed more evenly.

-Find out more here in the field report from the Müller dairy farm.
+Find out more right here in the case study from the Müller dairy farm

 Advantages of separation at a glance